Student and Staff Technology Devices

 - Families will receive a confirmation email with necessary information, including pickup location, date and time.

 Student Technology Support

 After receiving a Chromebook, families can use the directions for connecting a Chromebook to Wi-Fi to connect it to their home network.
 Students who forget their username or password can use the Account Self Service directions to retrieve their account credentials.
-If you or your child has questions on how to use the technology to access instruction or is having technical issues, please email your child’s principal.
+A variety of common self-help resources can be found on the Student Technology Resources Canvas community.
+If you or your child has questions on how to use the technology to access instruction or is having technical issues, please email your child’s summer programs teacher or administrator.